Marc Sabourin, B. Comm. (Hons.), CFP, CIM

 There are many things I love about my work, but my best days are when I hear from a client that they’ve handed in their retirement notice.
 At that moment, I know that they are having the same feeling that I had when I bought my first car.
 That’s what makes this job worth it for me!

-Who I Help: To be the best advisor that I can be, I focus my expertise on employees who are approaching or have recently retired.
+To be the best advisor that I can be, I focus my expertise on those who are approaching or have recently retired.
 This has allowed me to narrow my focus and become an expert on the challenges faced by these types of individuals.
-I’ve become well versed in the pension plans offered by the larger companies in Manitoba.

 - They want to ensure they are on track to reach their retirement objectives